More from Centers:

 - Leadership and Management of Change

-This hands-on fellowship provides an ideal opportunity to expand your knowledge and experience through the application of information technology to the clinical world of medicine.
+At Regenstrief, you can focuse your training in either our Scholarly Track (focused on academics and research) or our Applied Track (focused on applied clinical informatics).
+Both tracks offer trainees an ideal opportunity to expand your knowledge and experience through the application of information technology to the clinical world of medicine.